 Don’t go wearing a halter neck the first time you’re wearing a saree.
 It’s going to be all uncomfortable and just not right.
 No matter what figure you have, it’s not a good idea.
 Wear a blouse that’s stitched well, isn’t loose or hanging from any part of your body.
 You want to be super comfortable and not self-conscious or have to worry about peeping bra straps.

 6. Think About Your Lingerie

-We can’t stress enough on this point!
+This point is quintessential for the perfect saree draping!
 A saree is incomplete without the right lingerie.
-Wearing a right fitted bra is important to give your blouse better shape and structure.
-If you’re wearing a padded blouse, remember to get the right sized cups and make sure they are positioned right, otherwise it can look terribly wrong!
-Also wear comfortable panties and ditch the thongs!
+Wearing a properly fitted bra is important to give your blouse better shape and structure.
+If you’re wearing a padded blouse, remember to get the right sized cups and make sure they are positioned right, otherwise, it can look terribly wrong!
+Also, wear comfortable panties and ditch the thongs.

 7. Keep The Accessories Simple

 Planning to wear your chiffon saree with poky jewellery and accessories?
 Avoid!
 Spiky or poky accessories can get stuck to your pallu and pleats, which will not just make you uncomfortable but also make your outfit clumsy.
 Wear simple jewellery that’s not heavy and has smooth edges.

 Also read: 9 Awesome Saree Styling Tricks For The Short Girl!

 8. Pre-Pleat Your Saree